 Core competencies on a resume are your core skills and competencies that relate to the position you’re applying for.
 They should be listed in bullet points: not sentences.

-Keeping it short will make it clear, concise and more ATS friendly which we’ll discuss in more detail at the end of this post.
+Keeping it short will make it clear, concise, and more ATS friendly–which we’ll discuss in more detail at the end of this post.

 A core competencies quickly tells the hiring manager how you’re qualified.
 Your resume is only skimmed over for a few seconds before the hiring manager decides to either reject your resume or look at it in more detail.
 A core competencies section allows you to quickly show the hiring manager that you’re a perfect fit for the position.

 An ATS system screens your resume for keywords and other information to determine if you’re a good match for the position.
 Why does this matter?
 Because over 90% of employers utilize an ATS and they reject over 75% of resumes submitted.

 The core competencies section is super helpful for including keywords that the ATS may be searching for.
 It’s also really useful because you could tailor your resume for different positions by swapping keywords in and out.